 As for expanding to other languages, Healy continues, “We are now in a process of using Phrase for another language and, while the first process took us 10 weeks, we expect to cut that process in half.”

-Organize all your translation tasks by assigning team members, providing briefings and setting due dates to the locales of your choice.
+Organize all your translation tasks by assigning team members, providing briefings and setting due dates to the languages of your choice.

 Speed up your localization process with our Translation Memory.
 The Translation Memory remembers translations used on your projects and suggests matching results.